VijayRod/demo/container-storage/logs/azurefile-csi-error-ProvisioningFailed_ParentResourceNotFound.md

 ```

 ```
-# Display information about the persistent volume and the persistent volume claim.
+# Display information about the persistent volume and persistent volume claim.
 kubectl get pv,pvc

 # Here is a sample output below.